The Board has concluded that action needs to be taken to ensure that the company can continue to service policyholders post-Brexit.

 • Third Parties may provide personal information to us; and

-• We may also capture certain personal data to meet our legal, statutory and contractual obligations.
+• We may also capture certain personal data in the public domain.

 • In the performance of the contract we have entered into with you;